VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM

 \section{Additional Experiments}

-\paragraph{Time Analysis} We report runtime evaluation on the RPNG dataset in \tabref{tab:rpng_runtime}.
+\paragraph{Runtime and Memory Analysis} We report the runtime evaluation on the RPNG dataset in \tabref{tab:rpng_runtime}.
 All experiments are conducted on a desktop equipped with an Intel(R) Core(TM) i7-14700K CPU and an NVIDIA GeForce RTX 5090 GPU.
 FPS is computed as the total number of frames divided by the total runtime in seconds.